 Currently, the only way to check the quality of a bond after it’s been made is by a proof test.
-A proof tests puts the structure at a stress level higher than expected in service to confirm it can withhold it.
+A proof test puts the structure at a stress level higher than expected in service to confirm it can withhold it.
 This is not practical.
 If you detect a bad bond after the structure is built, it’s too late.
-It costs millions of dollars to rework a bonded aircraft wing or fuselage because of poor bond quality.
+Because of poor bond quality, it costs millions of dollars to rework a bonded aircraft wing or fuselage.

 As a result, composite materials have seen slow adoption in aircraft design because of the limitations of our ability to create reliable adhesive bonds.

-This work, funded by the US Air Force and the State of Ohio helped give birth to innovations in surface measurement technology that have resulted in more efficient and cost-effective aircraft manufacturing. the same technology is now being used in almost all areas of manufacturing to ensure reliable bonding, coating, cleaning, and adhesion.
+This work, funded by the US Air Force and the State of Ohio, helped give birth to innovations in surface measurement technology that have resulted in more efficient and cost-effective aircraft manufacturing. the same technology is now being used in almost all manufacturing areas to ensure reliable bonding, coating, cleaning, and adhesion.